Greek Chickpea Salad

-This Meal Prep Greek Couscous Salad is great for prepping ahead for lunch!
+This Meal Prep Greek Chickpea Salad with couscous is great for prepping ahead for lunch!
 Portion it out into individual lunch bowls, or serve it as a side dish.

 I usually eat dinner leftovers for lunch, but some weeks I like to make meal prep lunches.
-When you take the time on Sunday to prep some lunches for the week, you don’t have to think about what to eat when lunch time rolls around.
-It’s so nice to open the refrigerator, grab one of these Meal Prep Greek Couscous Salads, and lunch is ready!
+When you take the time on Sunday to prep some lunches for the week, you don’t have to think about what to eat when lunchtime rolls around.
+It’s so nice to open the refrigerator, grab one of these Greek chickpea salads, and lunch is ready!